NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/atac-chip-downstream/lab-PeakAnnot.rst

 	                              taxonomyId=NA,
 	                              miRBaseBuild=NA)

 	The code above gives you access to the current annotations.
-Sometimes you would like to access older annotations, e.g. when mapping  to genome assembly which is not the newest, e.g. to *mm10* rather than the current **mm11*.
+Sometimes you would like to access older annotations, for instance when mapping to genome assembly which is not the newest, e.g. to *mm10* rather than the current *mm11*.
 To access the annotations to previous assembly or annotation versions, you need to locate their ensembl version, and use the url as host.

 	.. code-block:: R